 These forward-thinkers are shaping the future of beauty

-We don’t need to tell you that skincare plays a major role in countless self-care routines, often serving as a twice-daily check-in upon waking and before going to bed.
-But separately from the nutrient-rich active ingredients we mindfully massage onto our faces, the beauty industry is, well, thriving.
+We don’t need to tell you that skincare plays a significant role in countless self-care routines, often serving as a twice-daily check-in upon waking and before bed.
+But separately from the nutrient-rich active ingredients we mindfully massage onto our faces, the beauty industry is thriving.
 It was valued at $511 billion in 2021 and is estimated to reach the low $700 billion by 2025.

-The changes to come are not accidental, and we can only hope it indicates a growing global interest in promoting wellness for self, others, and planet.
-Leaders and advocates within the industry have been spearheading causes, helping to change the tide when it comes to the way we think about beauty collectively.
+The changes to come are not accidental; we can only hope it indicates a growing global interest in promoting wellness for self, others, and the planet.
+Leaders and advocates within the industry have been spearheading causes, helping to change the tide regarding how we think about beauty collectively.
 Here are seven beauty innovators rē-shaping the beauty industry, from combating stigma to promoting skin minimalism.

 Dr. Elsa Jungman, Microbiome Researcher